Jalisco Mexican Food: Dishes that Will Enchant You

 An emblematic drink of the whole state and country, a Mexican symbol from Jalisco to the world.
 In 1942, Mr. Julio González had an idea and launched the first tequila with the name Tres Magueyes.
 Currently, the name of its creator is the now-famous “Don Julio Tequila“.

 A shot of tequila with fresh lemon is perfect to warm the chest and relieve flu symptoms.
 Anytime you travel to Jalisco and eat any of the dishes we showed you, don’t forget to take a tequila shot.
-You will feel like you are living in Antonio Banderas and Salma Hayek’s Desperado movie.
+You will feel like living in Antonio Banderas and Salma Hayek’s Desperado movie.

 🥃 Get ready to say cheers with us on our tours: